Three Ages: Plot

-Three plots in three different historical periods — prehistoric times, Ancient Rome, and modern times (the Roaring Twenties) — are intercut to prove the point that man's love for woman has not significantly changed throughout history.
-In all three plots, characters played by the small and slight Buster Keaton and handsome bruiser Wallace Beery compete for the attention of the same woman, played by Margaret Leahy.
+Three plots in three different historical periods — prehistoric times, ancient Rome, and the Roaring Twenties — are intercut to prove the point that man's love for woman has not significantly changed throughout history.
+In all three plots, characters played by the small and slight Buster Keaton and Wallace Beery compete for the attention of the same woman, played by Margaret Leahy.
 Each plot follows similar "arcs" in the story line in which Keaton's character works for his beloved's attention and eventually wins her over.

 In the Stone Age, Keaton competes with the bigger, brutish Beery for a cavewoman, Leahy.
 After observing another caveman drag away a woman by the hair in order to "claim" her, Keaton tries to become more assertive, but is continuously pushed back and bullied by Beery.
 An attempt to make Leahy jealous by flirting with another woman ends in failure.
 Nevertheless, Keaton grows closer to Leahy, and Beery challenges him to a fight at sunrise.
 Keaton wins thanks to hiding a rock in his club, but is caught and tied to the tail of an elephant to be dragged around the dirt as punishment.
 Upon his return, he finds Leahy about to be claimed by Beery and attempts to make off with her.
 Beery catches him and the two battle by tossing boulders at each other from afar, with Keaton and Leahy on a cliff together.
 When Beery climbs up to reclaim Leahy, Keaton dispatches Beery's cronies and finally defeats him.
 He drags a smitten Leahy off by the hair.
 In the epilogue, they go off for a walk with their huge family of children following them.